AdobeDocs/marketo.en/help/marketo/product-docs/demand-generation/social/configuring-social-actions/set-up-revenue-attribution-for-digital-advertising-campaigns.md

 ## Create Your Ad {#create-your-ad}

-After you've set up the program and campaigns, create the new ad.&nbsp;
+After you've set up the program and campaigns, create the new ad.

 1. Go to the channel; e.g., LinkedIn or Facebook.
 1. Create a new ad.